marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c++-language/extracting-the-function-pointer-from-a-bound-pointer-to-member-function.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: pmf, pointer to member function, bound pointer to member function

 .. _bound-member-functions:

-.. index:: pmf

-.. index:: pointer to member function

-.. index:: bound pointer to member function

 Extracting the Function Pointer from a Bound Pointer to Member Function
 ***********************************************************************